-- Cricothyroid muscles-these are on the anterior/external surface of the laryngeal skeleton.
+- Cricothyroid muscles: These are on the anterior/external surface of the laryngeal skeleton.
 They attach above to the thyroid cartilage and below to the antero-lateral surfaces of the cricoid cartilages.
 These muscles tilt the thyroid cartilage forward.
-Since the vocal cords attach to the internal aspect of the thyroid cartilage, when the cartilage is tilted forward the vocal cord is stretched, thus tensing the vocal folds and raising the pitch of the voice. - Thyro-arytenoid muscles-run parallel and lateral to the vocal cords.
+Since the vocal cords attach to the internal aspect of the thyroid cartilage, when the cartilage is tilted forward the vocal cord is stretched, thus tensing the vocal folds and raising the pitch of the voice. - Thyro-arytenoid muscles: Run parallel and lateral to the vocal cords.
 They extend from the arytenoid cartilages posteriorly to the internal surface of the thyroid cartilage anteriorly.
 Their contraction draws the arytenoid cartilages toward the thyroid cartilage, thus releasing tension and relaxing the vocal folds.
 Relaxed vocal folds lower the pitch of the voice.

-arytenoid (right) muscles.
+Figure 20.26.
+Cricothyroid (left) and Thyro-arytenoid (right) muscles.